-Vetting ultrasound requests for pancreatic imaging (see also sections 2.4, 2.5)
+Vetting ultrasound requests for pancreatic imaging (ref: section 2.4 and section 2.5)

 For the reasons given above, CT or MRI are usually the most appropriate first line modalities for suspected pancreatic cancer or chronic pancreatitis.
 Requests for US under these circumstances should be brought to the attention of a radiologist who will decide if CT or MRI is most appropriate.